withastro/docs/src/pages/en/guides/deploy/github.md

     name: Github Pages Astro CI

     on:
+     # Trigger the workflow every time you push to the `main` branch
       push:
         branches: [ main ]
       # Allows you to run this workflow manually from the Actions tab on GitHub.